Intersection of (1,1)-currents and the domain of definition of the Monge-Ampere operator: Dinh-Sibony product and classical products

 \section{Dinh-Sibony product and classical products}

 Let $\Omega$ be a domain in $\C^n$.
-For a p.s.h. function $u$ on $\Omega$ and a point $x \in \Omega$, we denote by $\nu(u, x)$ the \textit{Lelong number} of $u$ at $x$.
-See \cite{Demailly_ag} for equivalent definitions and properties of the Lelong number.
+For a p.s.h.\ function $u$ on $\Omega$ and a point $x \in \Omega$, we denote by $\nu(u, x)$ the \textit{Lelong number} of $u$ at $x$.
+See \cite{Demailly_ag} for various definitions and properties of the Lelong number.

 The aim of this section is to prove the following general result.
+Our main theorem will be a consequence of it.